Вроджений і набутий дефіцит інгібітора С1

 • Antifibrinolytics (eg, tranexamic acid)

 Lanadelumab is a recombinant humanized monoclonal antibody that binds to plasma kallikrein and blocks its activity.
-Usual dosage is 300 mg subcutaneously every 2 weeks.

 Berotralstat is a synthetic small molecule developed to inhibit plasma kallikrein.
-Dosage is 150 mg orally once a day

 Короткотривала профілактика

-Short-term prophylaxis for hereditary angioedema is indicated before high-risk procedures (eg, dental or airway procedures) if C1 inhibitor is not available to treat an acute attack.
+Short-term prophylaxis for hereditary C1 inhibitor deficiency is indicated before high-risk procedures (eg, dental or airway procedures) if C1 inhibitor is not available to treat an acute attack.
 Patients are usually given attenuated androgens (eg, danazol, stanozolol) 5 days before the procedure until 2 days afterward.
 If C1 inhibitor (plasma-derived or recombinant) is available, some experts advocate giving it 1 hour before high-risk procedures rather than attenuated androgens for short-term prophylaxis.
 Plasma products (eg, 2 units of fresh frozen plasma) before procedures are also an option (1).

 Довідковий матеріал щодо профілактики